Rome's Night of Terror

 Opening Scene - August 24, 410 CE

-In her villa on the Caelian Hill, the noblewoman Anicia Faltonia Proba stood at her window, clutching a small Christian cross.
+In her villa on the Caelian Hill, the noblewoman Anicia Faltonia Proba stood at her window clutching a small Christian cross.
 The sounds of breaking doors and screaming citizens echoed up from the valleys below.
 Smoke began to rise from scattered fires, and the morning sky turned an ominous orange.
-Her grandfather had served as consul of Rome; now she watched as the world he had known crumbled before her eyes.
+Her grandfather had served as consul of Rome.
+Now she watched as the world he had known crumbled before her eyes.

 Historical Context